blackode/slack-backend-test/README.md

 - API Integration (Blocknative) Implementation
 - Transaction Server callbacks for updating the transaction status.
+- Using docker to releases with Elixir.

 ## TIL

 - Learned how to use localhost web server as `webhook` using `ngrok`
+- Docker setup for Elixir projects with releases

 ## Overall Project Experience